microsoft/go/eng/doc/fips/UserGuide.md

 - If `opts` type is `*rsa.PKCS1v15DecryptOptions` and `opts.SessionKeyLen == 0`, it calls [rsa.DecryptPKCS1v15](#func-decryptpkcs1v15)`(rand, priv, ciphertext)`.
 - Else it returns an error.

-Check the function named in the applicable case for the parameters' restrictions.
+Each case may impose additional parameter requirements.
+After determining which case applies, check the linked function to find the additional restrictions.

 #### func [PrivateKey.Sign](https://pkg.go.dev/crypto/rsa#PrivateKey.Sign)